You’re stressed out, stretched thin, and wearing too many hats. You worry that you’re doing a terrible job in at least one crucial area of your life.

 While you could send one more email or tick one more item off your to-do list, you fall into bed most nights feeling empty, unfilled, and utterly exhausted.

 You don’t even know who you are anymore.

 Whether you’ve been there before, you are headed there are you manage a team who’s there right now, you’re in the right place.

 I understand because I’ve been there.
 There’s a better way, and I’m excited to show you.

 The best part?
 You don’t need to sell your soul for someone else's bottom line.

 Hi!
-I’m Tarah Keech, and I’m a workshop leader and coach for professional women who excel at work but feel tired, alone, and sometimes unfulfilled.
+I’m Tarah Keech, and I’m a teacher, retreat leader and coach for professionals who excel at work but feel tired, alone, and sometimes unfulfilled.
 I help them put themselves back at the top of the list so they can reach their full potential in their careers and personal lives—and feel good doing it (read: not selling their souls).

 Following the road signs back home

 I didn’t have a lightning bolt moment that jolted me into realizing that I was heading down the wrong path.
 Rather, there were many road signs along the way that ultimately led me to where I am today.